jonathan-chin/mec-cs/2022-fall/cs-151-mowe/README.md

 ## Course Requirements
 All students have the responsibility to arrive on time, attend class regularly, and to participate fully in the work of the course.
 Attendance will be recorded and reported.
 Additionally, students are not to work on other materials in class.
 Assigned readings, problems and programs should be completed before class.
 We will be using [repl.it](https://replit.com/) as our development environment.
 Please make sure you have created an account.

+## Textbook

+We will be using `Starting Out with C++: Early Objects, 10th edition by Gaddis, Walters, and Muganda, 2020, ISBN-13: 9780135241004`

 ## Grading Procedure
 Check with the college catalog for information regarding the official grading policy.
 There will be a midterm exam around week 9 and a final exam at the end of the course.
 The exact dates will be announced.